jayendra-ram/blog/src/posts/welcome.md

 ---
-title: 'hey'
+title: 'library'
-description: 'whats up'
+description: 'an constantly updated list of things i've enjoyed reading'
 author: 'jay'
 date: '2023-02-20'
 published: true
 ---

-I got books bro.
+if you've read any of these and have enjoyed them, hit me up. all of these are good, but the real bnagers are marked by a star.

 ## rationality
 1. algorithms to live by

+2. CFAR handbook

+3. the sequences - yud

 ## performance
-2. peak - anders ericson
+4. peak - anders ericson

-3. the art of learning - josh waistkin
+5. the art of learning - josh waistkin

 ## progrmaming

-4. clean code - uncle bob
+6. clean code - uncle bob

-## math

 ## spirituality/philosophy
-4. bhagavad gita
+7. bhagavad gita

-5. republic - plato
+8. republic - plato

-6. selected works - seneca
+9. selected works - seneca

+10. dreaming yourself awake -- alan b wallace

+11. raja yoga - swami vivkenanda

+12. siddartha - herman hesse

 ## investing
-1. efficiently inefficient
+13. efficiently inefficient

 ## libertarianism
-1. the fountainhead - ayn rand
+14. the fountainhead - ayn rand

+15. the network state - balaji srinivasan

+16. the soveirgn individual - rees mogg

 ## sci fi
-1. Do Andriods Dream of Electric Sheep
+17. do andriods dream of electric sheep - philip k. dick

+18. elon musk - walter isaacson

 ## physics

-1. surely you're joking mr feynman
+18. surely you're joking mr feynman (and also the sequels)

-2. the theoretical minimum (series)
+18. the theoretical minimum (series)

-3. quantum mechanics, shakar
+20. quantum mechanics, shakar